khyu/ovarian_ca/README.md

 make runtest
 ```

-## To use the models in command line:
+## To use the models in the command line:
 ```
 caffe test -model model.prototxt -weights model.caffemodel
 ```